 Before starting my drive back to New Jersey, I spent the morning on Merritt Island.
 First for sunrise at Playalinda Beach at Canaveral National Seashore, then for a drive through Merritt Island National Wildlife Refuge — both along Bio Lab Road and Black Point Wildlife Drive.
 The previous day there was heavy fog in the morning so I didn’t go to Playalinda beach.
 This beach is favored by surf fishermen.

-Rather that using the big telephoto lenses, all of the images on this day were taken with a Nikon D700 with a 28-300 mm VR lens, a Leica X2, or a Nikon 1 V2 and 18.5 mm f/1.8 lens.
+Rather that using the big telephoto lenses, all of the images on this day were taken with a Nikon D700 camera with a 28-300 mm VR lens, a Leica X2 camera, or a Nikon 1 V2 camera and 18.5 mm f/1.8 lens.
 All hand-held, no tripod.

 Black Point Wildlife Drive, Merritt Island Wildlife Refuge.